sunsided/FCND-Motion-Planning/README.md

 Thinking of these positions, there are some ideas that might be built into a path planner:

-- Flying in high altitudes is dangerous: If for some reason the drone loses control, it might plummet to the ground, possibly killing people.
+- Flying in high altitudes might be dangerous within cities:
+  If for some reason the drone loses control, it might plummet to the ground, possibly injuring someone.
 As such, staying at low altitudes should always be cheaper than going (too) high.
   This requires the planner not only to know the map, but also the remaining resources such as battery power (since every positive rotor acceleration causes current to spike, going up and changing directions is naturally more expensive than going down or in a straight line).
+- Flying too close to the ground is dangerous as well; because of that, the planner should use a higher cost for all paths outside an altitude "sweet spot" (or range).
-- On the contrary, flying over buildings with a flat roof might be wished for if the drone is already at a higher altitude, as the probability of hurting someone in case of an accident may be reduced.
+- A bit esoteric, but flying over buildings with a flat roof might be wished for if the drone is already at a higher altitude, as the probability of hurting someone in case of an accident may be reduced.